This example will use

 ./data/www/inside the Devilbox git directory.
 This path can be changed via HOST_PATH_HTTPD_DATADIR.

-It will be ready in seven simple steps:
+It will be ready in six simple steps:

 - Enter the PHP container